gavinwahl/django-postgres-queue/README.rst

 django-pg-queue is a task queue system for Django backed by postgres.

-It was forked from the wonderful and simpler django-pg-queue (https://github.com/gavinwahl/django-postgres-queue/) Written by Gavin Wahl.
+It was forked from the wonderful and simpler django-postgres-queue (https://github.com/gavinwahl/django-postgres-queue/) Written by Gavin Wahl.